amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

     Accuracy for X = 0.6016067190067556, Accuracy for O = 0.6016067190067556

 Wow!! the accuracy increased from $23.5\%$ to $60.1\%$ , however, this is not surprising.
 Converting a regression problem to classification problem allows more room for the algorithm to make mistakes.
-Logistic Regression creates constraints on the problem making it less complex than Linear Regression where the possible outcome could be anything in $(-\infinity,\infinity)$.
+Logistic Regression creates constraints on the problem making it less complex than Linear Regression where the possible outcome could be anything in $(-\infty, +\infty)$ .

 #### 4.6.2 Decision Tree Classifier